ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ## 2. Operators ignore Daylight Saving Time (DST)

-Given that `datetime` supports DST-aware IANA timezones, you'd reasonably expect that the `+/-` operators would take them into account—but they don't!
+Given that `datetime` supports timezones with DST transitions, you'd reasonably expect that the `+/-` operators would take them into account—but they don't!